rollup/rollup/docs/999-big-list-of-options.md

 This can not only help with dead code removal, but can also improve JavaScript chunk generation especially when using [`experimentalMinChunkSize`](guide/en/#experimentalminchunksize).

-Besides any functions matching that name, any properties on a pure function and any functions returned from a pure functions will also be considered pure.
+Besides any functions matching that name, any properties on a pure function and any functions returned from a pure functions will also be considered pure functions, and accessing any properties is not checked for side effects.

 ```js
 // rollup.config.js